matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 Don’t jump in and start making demands.
 First listen.

 Before stating your perspective, listen first to the way they see it.
-Ask why in a way in a neutral, friendly tone.
+Ask why in a neutral, friendly tone.
 Genuinely listen and learn.
 Either by asking directly or indirectly, validate the research you’ve done on the other side’s goals and priorities.

 ## 5. Remember negotiation is just one stage of a longer-term relationship